nadiacuuj/arima-arch_forecasting_bitcoin_prices/README.md

 # ARIMA-ARCH Bitcoin Price Forecasting

-This project forecasts Bitcoin prices in USD using ARIMA for trend modeling and ARCH for volatility, leveraging daily data sourced from Kaggle.
+This project forecasts Bitcoin prices in US$ using ARIMA for trend modeling and ARCH for volatility, leveraging daily data sourced from Kaggle.

 ## Overview
 - **Objective:** Predict Bitcoin prices, incorporating volatility.